jadsonjs/MergeClear/README.md

 # MergeClear

 ##### About:
-MergeClear is a academic tool to deal with the problem of merge system that were cloned.
+MergeClear is an academic tool to deal with the problem of merge system that were cloned.
 This tool was part of a doctoral and master degree research.

 ##### Version: